Sports—Badges and Fobs

 National Sports Tournaments

 Several sports tournaments were hosted by the Korea Sports Association 조선체육회.
 The tournaments were held in various facilities located in Gyeongseong-bu (Seoul).
-The first Tournament held in 1920 was not a comprehensive sporting event, but a baseball conference and was officially called the “All Chosŏn Baseball Tournament” 전조선야구대회 (全朝鲜棒球大会).
-It was held at Seoul’s Baejae High School (배재학당) Stadium4 In the following year, soccer, and tennis were added, and the name was changed to “National Sports Tournaments” 전국체육대회 (全國體育大會).
-Additional sporting events were added and by 1925, the tournament became a far more comprehensive sports competition.
-1925 was also the year with a tournament devoted to Winter Sports.
-In 1929, to reflect the inclusion of additional sports, the name of the tournament was changed to the “All Chosŏn Tournament” 전 조선경기대회 (全朝鮮競技大會).
+The first tournament, held in 1920, was not a comprehensive sporting event but a baseball conference and was officially called the “All Chosŏn Baseball Tournament” 전조선야구대회 (全朝鲜棒球大会).
+It was held at Seoul’s Baejae High School (배재학당) Stadium.4 In the following year, soccer and tennis were added, and the name was changed to “National Sports Tournaments” 전국체육대회 (全國體育大會).
+Additional sporting events were added, and by 1925, the tournament became a far more comprehensive sports competition.
+1925 was also the year with a tournament devoted to winter sports.
+In 1929, to reflect the inclusion of additional sports, the name of the tournament was changed to the “All Chosŏn Tournament” 전조선경기대회 (全朝鮮競技大會).
 (The 1929 competition was widely advertised as the first Korean “Olympics.”)
 The 15th General Assembly, held in 1934, commemorated the 15th anniversary of the founding of the Chosŏn Sports Association.
 At this time, the name of the tournament was changed again to “All Korea Comprehensive Sports Tournament” 전조선종합경기대회 (全朝鮮綜合競技大會).
 The Chosŏn Sports Association also sponsored a National Boys Sports Tournament 전국소년체육대회, which targeted elementary and middle school students.
 These tournaments were held separately.
-South Korea’s National Youth Sports Tournament is an annual event which started in 1972 and does not trace back to the original National Boys Sports Tournament.
-Here is a list of the National Sports Tournaments that I have been able to put together:
+South Korea’s National Youth Sports Tournament is an annual event that started in 1972 and does not trace back to the original National Boys Sports Tournament.
+Here is a list of the national sports tournaments that I have been able to put together:

 Participation Medal 참가 기념